 Have you been injured on a construction site?

-If you have sustained an injury while working on an unsafe construction site, you may be entitled to make a claim.
+If you have sustained a construction site injury while working on an unsafe building site, you may be entitled to make a claim.
 Sheldon Davidson Solicitors have a great deal of expertise in handling personal injury claims for clients who have been unfortunate enough to experience an accident at work.

 You have done an outstanding job in dealing with my claim and treated both myself and my wife in a totally professional manner